 Irrigate if necessary

 Ferns are so-called “self-growing plants” that do not require almost any attention.
 You can often forget that they exist, except when you admire their beauty.
-Irrigation is one of the main activities for the care of a vegetation, but here you will have to do it much less often.
-Autumn, winter and even spring when it is not very hot, you need to water rarely – when you see that the soil is dry.
+Irrigation is one of the main activities for the care of vegetation, but here you will have to do it much less often.
+Autumn, winter and even during spring when it is not very hot, you rarely need to water them, only when you see that the soil is dry.
 Summer, however, should be more frequent, as ferns are moisture-loving plants.
-Be careful not to overdo watering because it will cause rot
+Be careful not to overdo watering because it will cause rot.

 Check for frosts for diseases and pests

-They are susceptible to severe and disease types, especially mites and termites.
-Wood ferns are most attractive for damage, so you have to react very quickly if you notice something wrong.
+They are susceptible to many disease types, especially mites and termites.
+Wood ferns are most attractive for damage, so you have to react very quickly if you notice anything wrong.
 Look for lice and beetles on the leaves.
 You must remove them and then the damaged sheets.
 This is a serious problem that you have to deal with.
-In principle, the color of leaves leaves a lot.
-Keep in mind, however, that ferns have a serious sensitivity to harmful chemicals.
+Keep in mind that ferns have a serious sensitivity to harmful chemicals.
 Be careful when using insecticides because it can be detrimental to them.
-Consult a competent person before taking any decision to deal with unwanted damage
+Consult a competent person before taking any decision to avoid unwanted damage

 Wrap the ferns with Hexian

 Although the vegetation is highly resistant to cold conditions, the younger plants need more careful attention.
 Therefore, it is necessary to wrap them with a hessian at the end of autumn.
-This will be kept in the cold in the cold in the winter.
-If you do not resort to such actions, you will lose what you have achieved so far and the next year you will have to start from a starting position.
-The wood fern will not die, but it will have severe consequences of the damage.
+If you do not resort to such actions, you will lose what you have achieved so far and the next year you will have to start from the beginning.
+The wood fern will not die, but it will have severe consequences for the damage.